Frequently Asked Eyesafe Questions - FAQ

 What if I can’t find a filter for my device?

 Eyesafe is committed to supporting as many devices as possible.
 If you don’t see a filter designed for your device let us know and we’ll get it added to our list as soon as possible.

-How do I know Eyesafe® Blue Light Screen Filters really work?
+How do I know Eyesafe Blue Light Screen Protection really works?

 Eyesafe Screen Protection is designed and tested in the U.S. using industry color management standards.
 Additionally, our filters undergo thorough certification by TÜV Rheinland, the world’s leading certifying body for color management and blue light filtration.
 These certifications signify the efficacy and authenticity of our products.
 Our filter technology is guided by leading ophthalmologists as part of the Eyesafe® Vision Advisory Board.